Head Trauma Strongly Linked To Chronic Traumatic Encephalopathy But Precise Relationship Not Yet Known

 The first found that former NFL players who started playing tackle football prior to age 12 had approximately three times greater odds of having later-life, clinically-meaningful depression and executive dysfunction than those who started after age 12.
 (65) The second found that their brains displayed more changes to the microstructure of the corpus callosum, the bundle of neural fibers connecting the right and left hemispheres of the brain (66), which researchers theorized was the result of RHI disrupting, during a “window of vulnerability” between ages 10 and 12, the normal process of myelination (e.g. the development of myelin, an insulating layer or sheath that forms around nerves in the developing brain and spinal cord of the brain to allow electrical impulses to transmit quickly and efficiently along the nerve cells).

-The findings of the two studies, however, was met with criticism from some head injury researchers as methodologically flawed (74-76), and more recent study (71) was unable to replicate their findings.
+The findings of the two studies, however, was met with criticism from some head injury researchers as methodologically flawed (74-76), and a more recent study (71) was unable to replicate their findings.
 Studying data collected from another group of former NFL players, researchers could find no link between exposure to RHI in tackle football before high school and later life cognitive impairment, with the only statistically significant association being between learning disability and lower neurocognitive scores, not years of exposure to pre-high school football.
 (As a side note, unlike the previous studies, the new study received virtually no media attention, most likely because it didn’t fit neatly into the prevailing media’s narrative)

 Gender.
 Girls and women appear to be at greater risk for concussion, and post-concussion syndrome-related symptoms (although a 2012 study (10) suggest that gender may not put girls at increased risk as earlier studies had suggested).
 Whether this puts them at greater risk of CTE is unknown.